stephaneVercouillieBMID/slate/source/workingVersion.html.md

 **NOTE: Any claim requested by using the scope value can only be obtained from the User Info endpoint.</aside>**

 ### 4.2.2 “claims” Parameter
-Individually, with the optional  [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter.

 We have favoured the request of Data in the **scope** values.
-However, some specific Data have to be requested in the **claims** parameter of the Authentication Request.
+However, some specific Data have to be requested in the [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter of the Authentication Request.

 Here are these claims: